Taliban Celebrate Anniversary of Foreign Troop Withdrawal

 The Taliban have shut secondary girls' schools in many provinces and barred women from many government jobs.

-"Now I'm sitting at home without a job," said Oranoos Omerzai, a resident of Kandahar, the de facto power centre of the Taliban.
+"Now I'm sitting at home without a job," said Oranoos Omerzai, a resident of Kandahar, the de facto power center of the Taliban.

 Government spokesman Zabihullah Mujahid insisted "major achievements" had been recorded in the past year.